rdbreak/rhcsa8env/README.md

 ### Install at once with the command below:
 (`brew install ansible ; brew install python ; brew cask install vagrant ; brew cask install VirtualBox`)

+If you're using a Mac, Gatekeeper will block virtualbox from installing.
+All you have to do is go to System Preferences and click Allow under the General tab and rerun installation.

 ## Set Up Instructions
-1. Create a seperate `/bin` directory and `cd` to it.
+1. Create a seperate `~/bin` directory and `cd` to it.
-2. Clone the environment repo to it with `git clone https://github.com/rdbreak/rhcsa7env.git`
+2. Clone the environment repo to it with `git clone https://github.com/rdbreak/rhcsa8env.git`
+3. Change to the `rhcsa8env` directory that is now in your `~/bin` directory.
 3. Run `vagrant up --provider virtualbox` to deploy the environment _(You must be in the directory you cloned the repo to in order to run vagrant commands.)_

 *Also, don't be spooked by any red font during the setup process.
 It won't have an affect on your exam environment.*